 - Play is a natural human activity and games are an outlet for play

 - Games are often educational and touch on topics of history, geography, mathematics, art, science, language, literature, sports, etc.

 - Games exercise the brain and body by engaging logic reasoning, critical thinking, deduction, hand/eye coordination and manual dexterity, memory recall, strategic planning, reading comprehension, number/letter recognition, pattern recognition, color/shape recognition, and imagination

-- Socialization is a natural human need and playing board games is a great way to get face-to-face interaction with people
+- Socialization is a natural human need and playing games is a great way to get face-to-face interaction with people

 - Gaming can increase communication skills because many games require negotiation, persuasion, bluffing, and/or information sharing between players, not to mention the interpersonal communication that can naturally happen while playing games

 - Games can promote teamwork and collaborative thinking, as well as how to win/lose and provide opportunities to learn from failure

 - Games can tell stories, and just like reading, this can help us explore stories and learn to tell our own stories